defenseunicorns/leapfrogai/docs/DEVELOPMENT.md

 chmod +x /usr/local/bin/kubectl
 ```

+## Makefile

+Many of the directories and sub-directories within this project contain Make targets that can be executed to simplify repetitive command-line tasks.

+Please refer to each Makefile for more arguments and details on what each target does and is dependent on.

 ## Package Development

-If you don't want to build an entire bundle, or you want to dev-loop on a single package in an existing, Zarf-init'd cluster, you can do so by performing a `uds zarf package remove [PACKAGE_NAME]` and re-deploying the package into the cluster.
+If you don't want to build an entire bundle, or you want to dev-loop on a single package in an existing [UDS Kubernetes cluster](../packages/k3d-gpu/README.md) you can do so by performing the following.

-For example, this is how you build and deploy a local DEV version of a package:
+For example, this is how you build and (re)deploy a local DEV version of a package:

 ```bash
 # if package is already in the cluster, and you are deploying a new one